uzairbcm/chronicle-android-bulk-data-downloader/README.md

    - a.
 Exclusive filtering (default) excludes the IDs that you list
    - b.
 Inclusive filtering (when checkbox is checked) only downloads the IDs that you listed
 4. Check which data types to download
+5. Optionally check if you want to delete zero byte files
-5. Click the "Run" button
+6. Click the "Run" button